Abdo-Sameh/Skolera-task/README.md

     params: teacher_id, course_id

-* Important note: All APIs except sign-up and sign-in must pass uid, client and access-token in the request headers.
+* Important note: For sign-out API you must pass uid, client and access-token in the request headers.